VR and AR Design Idea #1 — Software as Characters

 “Results of causal model tests suggest that interactive agents facilitate social presence leading to increased message processing, which in turn affects both attitude and behavioral intentions (…).”

 By interactive agents they mean characters.
-They were testing whether using characters in a VR scene meant you would be more open to persuasion by the message of the experience.
-The key to the effect, and the authors discuss this in more detail in the paper, is what they call the Heuristic Systematic Model.
+They were testing whether using characters in a VR scene meant you would be more open to persuasion by an experience.
+The key to the effect, and the authors discuss this in more detail in the paper, is the Heuristic Systematic Model.
 The model predicts that the more systems you engage in your subject, the likelier you are of your message being received.
 The paper discusses that vividness and interactivity are the origin for “social presence”, and social presence is the key for better message processing in users.

 “Who Framed Roger Rabbit?”

 I’m fascinated by this film.
-If characters, or social agents, are the best way to make users interact with VR/AR software, and users have portable VR/AR headsets, could the World look like that?
+If characters, or social agents, are the best way to make users interact with VR/AR software, and users have portable VR/AR headsets, could the World in 20 years look like Roger Rabbit?
+Could we be looking at a future where animated, synthetic software walks among us, existing only in the “Metaverse” of the simulated software running in our devices?

-It’s 2022 and you own a pair of AR glasses.
-They can project “photons into your eyes”, so 3D objects look real.
-For their new version of Hololens, Microsoft builds “Microsoft Accountant”.
+It’s 2020 and you’ve just bought your first pair of AR glasses.
+They have wide FOV can project “photons into your eyes”, so 3D objects look real.
+Microsoft has just released “Microsoft Accountant”.

 When you wear your AR Glasses the Accountant character: